KamilSJaron/smudgeplot/README.md

 ## Installation

 This version of smudgeplot operates on FastK k-mer databases.
-The smudgeplot installation consists of a python package and C-backend to search for all the k-mer pairs (hetmers) and extract sequences of k-mer pairs (extract_kmer_pairs).
+The smudgeplot installation consists of a python package and C-backend to search for all the k-mer pairs (smudgeplot hetmers) and extract sequences of k-mer pairs (smudgeplot extract).

 We recommend installing smudgeplot within a [conda](https://conda-forge.org/download/) environment.